-COLUMBIA recently submitted biographical questionnaires (containing some 5,000 or maybe less questions) to all of its artists ask king, among more more than the submitted biographical questions and the eight ball. king, among many other things, "Who more than anyone else has helped you in your career?
-Wonder of wonders w
+COLUMBIA recently submitted biographical questionnaires (containing some 5,000 or maybe less questions) to all of its artists askking, among many other things, "Who more than anyone else has helped you in your career?"

 Wonder of wonders was the unaminous reply of Myrt, Marge, Clarence, Gwen Rogers and all other members of the Wrigley cast.
 They pointed their fingers at Bobby Brown, M&M producer!